akhilam570/SmartEnergySaverESP32/README.md

 ## Features

-- Monitors energy consumption using a simulated energy sensor (replace with actual sensor readings).
+- Monitors energy consumption using a simulated energy sensor.
 - Automatically adjusts power consumption based on predefined energy thresholds.
 - Allows manual control via Bluetooth commands to turn devices on or off.